 The importance of the public impact of scholarship is commonly cited in the mission and strategy documents of public research universities However, faculty and staff who pursue this impactful work cite the lack of advancement, reward, and supportive promotion policies and practices as core barriers to engaging in this work fully.
 While these challenges have been acknowledged and studied for years, these barriers to modernizing scholarship persist: universities need guidance to align the necessary rhetorical support, policy, resources, and infrastructure to support faculty and staff who do this work and how to better communicate its impact.

-This project is supported by the Rita Allen Foundation and the Kavli Foundation as part of the Civic Science Fellows Program and will build on previous efforts by APLU on Public Impact Research (PIR).
+This project is supported by the Rita Allen Foundation, the Kavli Foundation, and the Bourroughs Wellcome Fund as part of the Civic Science Fellows Program and will build on previous efforts by APLU on Public Impact Research (PIR).
 It will focus on the ways public research universities can support scholars and advance reward and recognition related to Public Impact Research, Cooperative Extension, civic science, and other forms of public engagement (PE), with special attention to the ways that diversity, equity, inclusion, and justice (DEIJ) are integral to this work.
-Dr. Elyse Aurbach, the APLU Civic Science Fellow and Public Engagement Lead at the University of Michigan’s Center for Academic Innovation, is leading this effort.
+Dr. Elyse Aurbach, the APLU Civic Science Fellow and the Assistant Director for Public Engagement and Research Impacts at the University of Michigan, is leading this effort.

 The project will focus on four integrated efforts: